input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 See the original Plutus contract specification for details [here](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/Specification.md).

+We will modify the `FUELMintingPolicy` to ensure that a given *claim certificate* is only valid for one version of the policy.
+In particular, we parameterise the `FUELMintingPolicy` with a `version :: Int`, and introduce a new `version` field in the `MerkleTreeEntry`.
+When verifying the `SignedMerkleProof` (which contains the hash of the `MerkleTreeEntry`), the policy has to check that the version of the script matches the version of the certificate.

-We will introduce a new `FUELMintingPolicy'` which will be regarded as the `FUEL` tokens.
+We will introduce a new `FUELPolicy'` which will be regarded as the `FUEL` tokens.

 We will need a minting policy `FUELOracleMintingPolicy` to create an NFT (so this must